| |

 Friends often ask us if this place is safe because they have heard about bears attacking tourists in the area.
 Unfortunately, such a tragic incident occurred years ago, when a black bear killed a woman and a man.
 There are many wild animals in this area.
 Apart from the bears, near the park, there are often bison.
 As everywhere in the wilderness, you should be careful.
 You should respect wildlife and follow the basic safety rules.

-It’s camping in bear country.
-But Liard River Hot Springs Provincial Park is the first one to have an electric fence installed.
-Thanks to this solution, visitors and wildlife are safe by reducing human-wildlife interactions at the park.
-But it would be best if you always take basic precautions.
-Food at the campground store in a Bear Canister and use Smell Proof Zip Bags for your cosmetics or snacks.
-When going to hot springs, do not take any food or cosmetics with you to not attract bears and other animals with the smell.
-Just take the water bottle to stay hydrated.
-If you are going to walk around the area, you can bring Bear Bells or Bear Spray.
+It’s camping in Bear County, but Liard River Hot Springs Provincial Park is the first one to have an electric fence installed.
+This solution protects visitors and wildlife by reducing human-wildlife interactions at the park.
+But it would be best if you always took basic precautions.
+Store food at the campground in a Bear Canister, and use Smell-Proof Zip Bags for your cosmetics or snacks.

 black bear in liard river hot springs